-Now don’t get me wrong I’m not some kind of grinch, OK yes I am.
-I love the idea of celebrating love.
-I LOVE it but, as with every lovely idea, commercialism has come along and just ruined it for everyone.
-The run up to Valentine’s day is an abundance of adverts for meals for two, pretty outfits to impress the love of your life, jewellery, pink wine because pink is LOVE obviously, chocolates and tacky cards.
+Now don’t get me wrong I’m not some kind of grinch, OK, maybe a little.
+I like the idea of celebrating love – I LOVE it but, as with every lovely idea, commercialism has come along and just ruined it for everyone.
+The run up to Valentine’s day is an abundance of adverts for meals for two, pretty outfits to impress the love of your life, jewellery, pink wine (because pink is LOVE obviously), chocolates and tacky cards.

 As a couple, and more specifically as parents, we don’t really celebrate Valentine’s Day.
-We don’t go out for a meal as we’re Yorkshire folk and we’re not paying the over inflated prices when we can eat at that very same place for less a different day.
+We don’t go out for a meal as we’re Yorkshire folk and we’re not paying the over inflated prices when we can eat at that very same place for less a different day thankyouverymuch!